Many desktop support specialists sit in their office, doing nothing, waiting for a call.

 What to say at the end?

-In my experience, most applicants for desktop support jobs have good technical skills.
+In my experience, most applicants for desktop support jobs have decent technical skills.
 They answer the technical questions with ease.

 But we still have to choose just one person who gets the job.
 Since all shortlisted applicants know the answers to technical questions, it is an ability to answer the behavioral questions, and to connect with the interviewers and “sell” their skills, that often decides the winner in this interview.

-If you would like to learn how to do that, have a look at my I Will Get a Job! recording.
+If you would like to learn how to do that, have a look at a new eBook I wrote, the Desktop Support Interview Guide.
 I will show you how to win your interviewers over, and how to turn your weaknesses to strengths in an interview.
 Thank you!

 Matthew Chulaw, author of the content, your personal interview coach.